 Just don’t become careless and get mixed up by some Iris plants growing right next to or within your cattail patch; always harvest from plants that show some sign of the hot dog-like flower.

 To obtain cattail parts, you’ll want muck boots or even hip waiters, as you’ll have to wade into the water to make your harvest.
+Be careful to not get bogged down.
+It can be wise to go with a friend.
+Those that have lived near boggy places will know that you can get stuck in the muck if you step where you shouldn’t.
+This can actually be dangerous.

 To dig up underground parts, a shovel is helpful, though you may be able to make due with a sharp stick.
 Prepare to get very muddy!
 Before using parts that grow under the muck like roots and rhizomes, you’ll also have to do a lot of washing to get all the mud and much off of them.